Borderline Personality Disorder

 People with BPD, originally thought to be at the "border" of psychosis and neurosis, suffer from difficulties with emotion regulation.
 While less well known than schizophrenia or bipolar disorder, BPD affects 2 percent of adults.
 People with BPD exhibit high rates of self-injurious behavior, such as cutting and elevated rates of attempted and completed suicide.
 Impairment from BPD and suicide risk are greatest in the young-adult years and tend to decrease with age.
 BPD is more common in women than in men, with 75 percent of cases diagnosed among women.

 People with borderline personality disorder often need extensive mental health services and account for 20 percent of psychiatric hospitalizations.
-Yet, with help, the majority stabilize and lead productive lives.
+Yet, with help, the majority of people who suffer stabilize and lead productive lives.

 According to the DSM-5, individuals with BPD exhibit some or all of the following symptoms:

 - Efforts to avoid real or imagined abandonment.

 - Intense bouts of anger, depression, or anxiety that may last only hours or, at most, a few days.
 These may be associated with episodes of impulsive aggression, self-injury, and drug or alcohol abuse.

 - Distortions in thoughts and sense of self can lead to frequent changes in long-term goals, career plans, jobs, friendships, identity, and values.
 Sometimes people with BPD view themselves as fundamentally bad or unworthy.
 They may feel bored, empty, or unfairly misunderstood or mistreated, and they have little idea who they are.

 - Recurrent suicidal behavior.

 - Transient, stress-related paranoid thinking, or dissociation ("losing touch" with reality).